leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-postoperative-cornearefractive_103
 - How soon can I go back to work after pterygium surgery?
+- How should I take care after my pterygium surgery
+- Can I shower after pterygium surgery?
+- I am going for pterygium surgery, when can I go back to work
 - When can I return to normal activities after pterygium surgery?
 - When can I return to work after pterygium surgery?
 - When can I resume school after pterygium surgery?